-NHS Protect leads on work to identify and tackle crime across the health service.
+NHS Counter Fraud Authority (CFA) leads on work to identify and tackle crime across the health service.
 The aim is to protect NHS staff and resources from activities that would otherwise undermine their effectiveness and their ability to meet the needs of patients and professionals.
 Ultimately, this helps to ensure the proper use of valuable NHS resources and a safer, more secure environment in which to deliver and receive care.

 The overwhelming majority of patients and professionals would not dream of stealing from the NHS, but a small minority of patients and health service staff do just that.
 Every time they commit fraud, patient care suffers.
 The law abiding public have the right to expect the NHS to safeguard public funds and to crack down on those committing fraud.

 Fraud in the health service takes many forms.
 Often it is relatively low value and opportunistic.
 Sometimes, it is high value and committed by skilled criminals.

 Patient fraud includes wrongful claiming of exemption from fees, alteration of prescriptions, persons from abroad receiving health treatments that they are not entitled to and using aliases to obtain controlled drugs.

 - To reduce fraud to an absolute minimum within a set timescale